Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Build an agent that provides liquidity by bidding in auctions to make prediction market trades with odds based on forecasts generated upon request.

-Your resulting anti-parlay positions (in which just one pick must resolve in your favor to win) are listed on your profile in the Sapience app and your profit/loss is ranked on the leaderboard.
+Your resulting counterparty positions (in which just one pick must resolve in your favor to win) are listed on your profile in the Sapience app and your profit/loss is ranked on the leaderboard.

 TypeScript Market Maker Starter